germanomputti/acute_IEH_SSG_SIE_training_load/README.md

-## Acute effects of inter-effort recovery hypoxia on physiological responses and training quality during sprint interval training and small-sided games in handball: a randomised crossover trial
+## Effects of inter-effort recovery hypoxia on physiological responses and training quality during sprint interval exercise and small-sided games in handball: a randomized crossover trial

-This repository contains the scripts used to analyze data by generalized linear mixed models from a trial investigating the effects of inter-effort hypoxic training on sprint interval training (SIT) and small-sided games (SSG) in handball
+This repository contains the scripts used to analyze data by generalized linear mixed models from a trial investigating the effects of inter-effort hypoxic training on sprint interval exercise (SIE) and small-sided games (SSG) in handball

 ---